 Nic Fletcher QC was appointed Queen’s Counsel in 2014.
-He has been active in the arbitration of international commercial disputes for over 30 years.
-Nic is admitted to practise in England & Wales and in New York.
-After training as a barrister, he practised at Haight, Gardner, Poor & Havens in New York, before becoming a partner in the international arbitration team at Clifford Chance.
+He has been active in the arbitration of international commercial disputes for over 35 years.
+Nic is admitted to practise in England and Wales, and in New York.
+After training as a barrister, he practised for several years in New York, before becoming a partner in the international arbitration team at Clifford Chance.
 After 23 years at Clifford Chance, Nic joined Berwin Leighton Paisner to lead its arbitration practice.
-In December 2014 he joined 4 New Square as an independent arbitrator.
+In December 2014 he joined 4 New Square and now sits full-time as an arbitrator.

-Nic has acted extensively as arbitrator and counsel.
-He has conducted arbitrations under a range of institutional and procedural rules.
-He has handled numerous LCIA and ICC disputes, as well as matters under the rules of UNCITRAL, AAA, SIAC, SCC, DIFC and DIAC.
-He has dealt with cases involving investment treaties and a range of national laws, including England, New York, France, Germany, Hungary, Spain, Russia, Ukraine, Romania, Cyprus, Alberta and the UAE.
-He has particular experience of arbitrating energy disputes, corporate, joint venture and financing disputes, offshore engineering and technology and construction matters.
+Nic has conducted arbitrations under a wide range of institutional and procedural rules.
+He has handled numerous LCIA and ICC disputes, as well as matters under the rules of UNCITRAL, AAA, SIAC, SCC, DIFC-LCIA and DIAC.
+He has dealt with cases involving investment treaties and a range of national laws, including England, New York, France, Germany, Hungary, Spain, Russia, Ukraine, Romania, Cyprus, Alberta, Afghanistan and the UAE.
+He has particular experience of arbitrating energy disputes, corporate, joint venture and financing disputes, pharmaceutical disputes, offshore engineering and technology and construction matters.

-Nic sits on the ICC’s task force on the New York Convention and the executive committee of the Foundation for International Arbitration Advocacy.
-He is the rapporteur for England for the ITA and a member of the LCIA, ICC, IBA and ICCA.
-He is on the panel of arbitrators for the Vienna International Arbitration Centre, the BVI International Arbitration Centre and the Bucharest International Arbitration Court.
+Nic sits on the ICC’s task force on the New York Convention; ICC UK’s committee on arbitration; and the executive committee of the Foundation for International Arbitration Advocacy.
+He is the rapporteur for England for the ITA and a member of the LCIA, the ICC, the IBA and ICCA.
+He is a member of the panel of arbitrators of a number of international arbitral institutions.